kguyaux/timestables/README.md

 windows:
 `git clone https://github.com/kguyaux/timestables.git --recurse-submodules`
 Use cmake to generate a solution, and load it with VisualStudio.
-I will add the solution later on..
+I will add the solution later..

 Made by KG-Soft 2020